RedisLabs/redislabs-docs/content/platforms/kubernetes/kubernetes-persistent-volumes.md

     kubectl get StorageClass

+Typically, AWS provides “gp2” as the Storage Class name while GKE uses “standard.”
+Azure provides two Storage Classes: "default" using HDDs, and "managed-premium" using SSDs.

 Below is an example of a response to the command.
-Typically, OpenShift on AWS uses “gp2” as the Storage Class name while GKE uses “standard.”

 |                         |                                                         |
 | ----------------------- | ------------------------------------------------------- |